ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 You should also clearly indicate which version of Flocker your driver has been certified against.

-Enabling Flocker users to install your storage driver
+Enabling Flocker Users to Install Your Storage Driver
 =====================================================

 Once you've implemented your storage backend you'll want to allow Flocker users to use your package.